Pages

 • Unusually frequent urination

-causes of fibroids
+What are the causes of fibroids

-The female hormones estrogen and progesterone seem to make fibroids grow.
+The female hormones estrogen and progesterone seem to what make fibroids grow.
 The female body makes the highest levels of these hormones during menstrual years.

 Upon reaching the menopausal period, the body tends to produce less of estrogen and progesterone and usually, fibroids shrink and stop causing symptoms.